In your family archives, do you have an old letter or two?

-Soon after settling in Rockhampton, Bill and Evelyn bought a car.
+In that same year (1946), Bill and Evelyn bought a car.

 It was an Austin 8 Saloon, small by today’s standards.
 I guess it was all they could afford.
 Bill took this vehicle on most of his business trips.
 It served our family well for many years (not that my mother had a licence or drove a car in those days).